Controlled Substances: Security and Reconciliation

 Pharmacists and hospitals are required to comply with the Narcotic Control Regulations (NCR), the Benzodiazepines and Other Targeted Substances Regulations (BOTSR) made under the CDSA and Part G of the Food and Drug Regulations (FDR-G) made under the Food and Drugs Act governing controlled substances.

 The Standards of Operation expect that controlled substances are stored and managed according to national guidelines and provincial requirements.
-Designated Managers have additional responsibilities set out by the College’s Policy – Medication Procurement and Inventory Management.
+In community pharmacies, Designated Managers have additional responsibilities set out by the College’s Policy – Medication Procurement and Inventory Management.

 Controlled substance: A drug named in the federal Controlled Drug and Substances Act (CDSA), Schedules I, II, III, IV, V. These drugs are also listed in the schedules to the regulations as narcotics, controlled drugs, benzodiazepines and other targeted substances.
 (CDSA)